CodingDaria/express-react-boilerplate/README.md

   ```shell
   $ yarn run dev
   ```
-  Creates the development build and starts the development server running on `http://localhost:8080` using the webpack.dev.config.js with Hot Module Replacement (HMR) (Changes in the application code will be hot-reloaded)
+  Creates the development build and starts the development server running on `http://localhost:8087` using the webpack.dev.config.js with Hot Module Replacement (HMR) (Changes in the application code will be hot-reloaded)

+  ## Features

+* Modern ES6
+* SASS/SCSS
+* TailwindCSS
+* Redux
+* React Router

 ## Project Structure

+#### `src/`

+You will write your React app in this folder.

+#### `src/components`

+This folder contains all your React components.

 #### `dist`
 This directory contains compiled project files